Saul Zaentz (28 February 1921 – 3 January 2014)

 He surrounded himself with some of the most talented writers, directors and actors available – Peter Weir, Anthony Minghella, Jean-Claude Carrière, Jack Nicholson and Daniel Day-Lewis to name but a few – and took the kind of risks that other producers would steer well clear of.
 As a result he was a three-time Oscar winner (for One Flew Over the Cuckoos’ Nest, Amadeus (my personal favourite of his movies), and The English Patient.

 He was one of the last, great independent producers.
-If there is any regret to be had with his passing it’s that he didn’t come to movie making a lot earlier; think how many other fiercely intelligent movies we could have had the privilege to see if he had.
+If there is any regret to be had with his passing it’s that he didn’t come to movie making a lot earlier; think how many other fiercely intelligent movies we could have had the privilege of seeing if he had.

 1 – One Flew Over the Cuckoo’s Nest (1975)

 3 – The Lord of the Rings (1978)

 4 – Amadeus (1984)

 6 – The Unbearable Lightness of Being (1988)